 Ponte Vecchio will include Foveros, Intel's die stacking technology, and Intel mentioned in it's 2019 Investor Meeting that with the current PC-centric approach, product size is "restricted by reticle."
 In other words, the maximum size of a chip is a hard limit based on the fabrication machinery.
 This applies to all microprocessors, and the limit is right around 850mm square.
 Intel's future plans move to a data-centric model that will allow further scaling through die stacking, but that doesn't apply to the current 10nm+ Xe HP GPU.

 Silicon bring-up with many tens of billions of transistors needs surgical teamwork of various engineering functions.
 With only remote access to labs spread worldwide, this was deemed impossible, until now. #NoTransistorLeftBehind #JoinTheOdyssey pic.twitter.com/z3ub5eOV9tMay 1, 2020

-So, reading between the lines, Xe HP will use the above GPU die and package that appears to be quite large.
-Again, that's not going to be used in a consumer product, but given what we know of Intel's Gen11 Graphics, such a GPU could easily house 512 EUs per chip, and 2048 EUs total across all four chips.
+So, reading between the lines, some Xe HP data center solutions will use the above GPU die and package that appears to be quite large.
+Again, that's not going to be used in a consumer product, but given what we know of Intel's Gen11 Graphics, such a GPU could easily house 2048 EUs total across all four (or two?) chips.
 Intel has talked about future GPUs moving to "thousands of EUs," and it seems to be on track.
 Toss in some HMB2e memory, add in INT8 and FP64 support, and data centers should come running.

 Potential Intel Xe Graphics Specifications